junxit/us-congress-bills-114/metadata.md

 - 2015-12-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-173.
 - 2015-12-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-173.
 - 2015-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 313.
+- 2016-02-09 — Amendment SA 3296 agreed to in Senate by Unanimous Consent.
+- 2016-02-09 — Amendment SA 3296 proposed by Senator McConnell for Senator Johnson. (consideration: CR S755; text: CR S755) To sunset the reporting requirement after 7 years.
+- 2016-02-09 — Measure laid before Senate by unanimous consent. (consideration: CR S755-756)
+- 2016-02-09 — Passed Senate with an amendment by Unanimous Consent. (text: CR S756)
+- 2016-02-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S756)
+- 2016-02-09 — Senate amendment agreed to: Amendment SA 3296 agreed to in Senate by Unanimous Consent.
+- 2016-02-09 — Senate amendment proposed (on the floor): Amendment SA 3296 proposed by Senator McConnell for Senator Johnson.(consideration: CR S755; text: CR S755)
+- 2016-02-09 — Senate amendment submitted
+- 2016-02-09 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S755)